Share this publication

 How do they celebrate in the Hlinecko Shrovetide?

 Shrovetide in Hlinecko is unique because it is not celebrated in the traditional way.
-Instead of having a street procession that marches along a parade route, the processions instead goes from door to door around the whole village.
+Instead of having a street procession that marches along a parade route, the processions instead go from door to door around the whole village.

 The highlights of this door-to-door Shrovetide procession include ritual dances, the wearing of masks, the consumption of Koblihy, a deep-fried Czech donut, and some incredibly bizarre headdresses.